Trivia event corporate group

 Honestly, I can’t either.
 And they’ve only been around for a decade!

-Since their introduction and subsequent ubiquity, those of us who host and produce corporate trivia nights and game shows for company events have had a love/hate with the little buggers (more love than hate, if you must know).
+Since their introduction and subsequent ubiquity, those of us who host and produce corporate trivia nights and game shows for company events have had a love/hate relationship with the little buggers (more love than hate, if you must know).
 The big concern, of course, is cheating: if everybody has access to the entire Internet literally in the palm of their hands, then that doesn’t really make for a very fair game, does it?

 In almost twelve years of doing this, I’ve found that cheating using your mobile device is more often a problem at pub quiz nights than trivia events for corporate groups.
 It’s one thing to try and sneak a peek at your phone while in a bar full of strangers, playing to win a round of Jell-O shots; it’s quite another when you’re sitting in a room with your bosses, colleagues and/or direct reports and trying the same stunt.
 Fewer people are willing to risk it.